 Colostrum: inoculating your newborn with living immune tissue

-Colostrum is a transfer of concentrated living immune tissue into your baby's gut
+Colostrum transfers concentrated, living immune tissue from your body into your baby's gut

 Colostrum is an inoculation of your own powerful living immune tissue into your baby’s gut.